 Some medicines, and even some vitamins, can make you constipated.
-You can also get constipated if you are not getting enough fiber, using the bathroom as soon as you feel the urge to go, or getting enough exercise.
+You can also get constipated if you do not get enough fiber, you put off going to the bathroom even though you have the urge to go, or you do not get enough exercise.

 Try to get to know your normal bowel movement pattern, so that you can keep constipation from getting worse.

 Exercise regularly.
 Drink more water and eat more fiber.
 Try to walk, swim, or do something active at least 3 or 4 times a week.

 If you feel the urge to go to the bathroom, go.
 Do not wait or hold it in.

 You can also train your bowels to be more regular.
 It may help to go to the bathroom every day at the same time.
 For many people, this is after breakfast or dinner.